About Physician Assistants

 PA Regulation

-On April 1, 2021, PAs will come under CPSA regulation.
+On April 1, 2021, PAs came under CPSA regulation.
 We’ve supported this move for years and welcome them as the newest regulated member of Alberta’s healthcare team.

-As professionals supervised by physicians, PAs will follow all CPSA Standards of Practice and comply with our continuing competence requirements.
+As professionals supervised by physicians, PAs are to follow all CPSA Standards of Practice and comply with our continuing competence requirements.

 History of PAs